AlirezaAccelerates/Detection-of-MDD-with-EEG-Signals-using-InceptionTIme-model/README.md

-# UNDER DEVELOPMENT
-# Detection-of-MDD-with-EEG-Signals-using-InceptionTIme-model
+# MDD-Detection-with-EEG-Signals-using-a-Time-Series-Approach
-This is a repository for our paper titled [Automated Detection of Major Depressive Disorder with EEG Signals: A Time Series Classification Using Deep Learning](https://) published in [...](https://)
+This is a repository for our paper titled [Automated Detection of Major Depressive Disorder with EEG Signals: A Time Series Classification Using Deep Learning](https://) published in [...](https://ieeexplore.ieee.org/document/9828387)
 This study focuses on the automated detection of MDD using EEG data and deep neural network architecture.
 For this aim, first, a customized InceptionTime model is recruited to detect MDD individuals via 19-channel raw EEG signals.
 Then a channel-selection strategy, which comprises three channel-selection steps,  is conducted to omit redundant channels.

 The orginal InceptionTime paper also is available on [here](https://arxiv.org/pdf/1909.04939.pdf).